bbayazit16/deep-evm/Basics/README.md

 There is also another numeral system, as seen in bytecodes.
 It is called the hexadecimal format (base-16), or often just hex in short.
 Hexadecimal numbers consist of digits 0-9 and letters a, b, c, d, e, f.
 A is used as 10, b 11, c 12, d 13, e 14 and f 15.
 As you may have noticed, Ethereum addresses are formatted in hexadecimal.
 They only have hexadecimal digits, which means that Ethereum addresses are actually just big numbers 🤯.

 Bytecodes are hex too!
-This means that all smart contracts are actually just HUGE numbers 🤯 (but they don't work that way).
+This means that all smart contracts are actually just HUGE numbers 🤯 (but that number is meaningless).

 ![Hexadecimal to Decimal](https://media.geeksforgeeks.org/wp-content/uploads/hexaTodeci.png)